section-engineering-education/engineering-education/articles/step-by-step-on-how-to-user-nodejs-repl-tutorial/index.md

 ### Conclusion

 In this tutorial, we've seen how we can use the interactive Node.js REPL tool environment.
-We've seen how we can perform different tasks such as basic artihmetic operations and creating functions without the necessity to create a `.js` file.
+We've various performed arithmetic operations using REPL.
+These basic operations included additions, subtractions, multiplications, quotients and division.
+We also imported the `[Math](https://mathjs.org/)` library in our REPL environment and accessed several methods to perform arithmetic operations such as generating a random number.

+We learned how to create and use various methods and variables in the REPL.
+We noted that these are defined the same way as it would be in the `.js` files.
+Indeed, we further saw that the variables created remain accessible until the REPL session is terminated.

 ### Further reading
+You can follow these links to learn more about Node.js REPL:
-Follow [this](https://nodejs.dev/learn/how-to-use-the-nodejs-repl) link for more information.
+1.[official documentation](https://nodejs.dev/learn/how-to-use-the-nodejs-repl) link for more information.

 Happy Coding!!